As we embrace spring, Really blog manager Carla Foote nudges us to be on the lookout for hope, however it emerges.

 Spring flowers are bursting forth.
 But more than that, there is the hope of new life in the dead places of my own soul.
 That's the real miracle.
 I worship the One who was crucified, died, and rose again.
 The Creator, not just the creation.
 The ultimate miracle of Jesus is hope realized - life can spring from dead places.

-Adapted for 2021 from a previously published Really blog.
+Adapted from a previously published Really blog.